How can I collect feedback when my patients are too young to respond?

 How the doctor met our requirements

 She used her professional judgement to decide when and how soon to ask parents who had received upsetting news for feedback, and asked the nursing staff to approach the parents at an appropriate time.
+The form included a weblink so families could give feedback at a time that suits them.

 She regularly reminded the nurses to hand out the forms to make sure she received enough responses.
 Asking for feedback on both the postnatal ward and the SCBU meant she was able to get enough responses covering her whole practice.